 The fear of losing is a powerful motivator, but perhaps you are not thinking straight when you hit the cash-out button and you could be playing it safe and losing out on the full wins of your bets because you had a feeling it would go wrong.

-- Smaller Wins & Smaller Profits
+- Smaller Wins & Smaller Payouts

-Without risk their is no reward, so the cautious cash-out bettor is likely to lose out on some wins if they cash-out often enough.
+The cautious cash-out bettor is likely to lose out on some wins if they cash-out often enough.
 While cash-out may seem like the safer option, with the odds on your partial cash-out likely to be in the bookies favour it is unlikely you can ever beat the best option of either not betting on something you are not confident in or sticking with your bets if you can accept you can afford to lose the amount you have staked.

 In short, it is great that online betting and new features are available such as cash-out, but its important to be sure these new features are working in your favour.
 Collecting records of your cash outs and what you would have won or lost if you hadn’t used the feature is a good way to determine if its something that is helping or hindering your online betting.